Living Learning Communities

 If you are an incoming freshman studying American Studies, Criminal Justice, English, Liberal Studies, Media Communication, Political Science and History, Psychology or Sport Management, you are automatically enrolled in CONNECT.
 Living in CONNECT offers many benefits.
-You will obtain a housing credit and live on a renovated floor with flexible lounge and study spaces.
+You will obtain a housing credit and live on one of two floors in Wingate; recent renovations to these floors range from updated bathrooms to newly created lounge and study spaces.

 Women in Science Experience (WISE)

 Women in Science Experience (WISE) provides a supportive, women-only living learning environment for students enrolled in the School of Applied Sciences.
 With a quiet environment, built-in community of like-minded students and convenient group study sessions, WISE can help you succeed academically and forge lasting friendships.
-This living learning community is designated as having enhanced quiet hours.
-Enhanced quiet hours take place 24 hours a day Sunday-Thursday and from 9:00 p.m. – 9:00 a.m. on Fridays and Saturdays.
+This Living Learning Community is designated as having enhanced quiet hours.
+Enhanced quiet hours take place 24 hours a day Sunday through Thursday and from 9:00 p.m. to 9:00 a.m. on Fridays and Saturdays.

 As a co-ed community open to students enrolled in the School of Design, the Design Living Learning Community offers an environment for students that promotes creativity and the appreciation of all aspects of design.
-Convenient study groups and peer tutors are available to provide the academic support you need to flourish in your chosen design field.
-This living learning community is designated as having enhanced quiet hours.
-Enhanced quiet hours take place 24 hours a day Sunday-Thursday and from 9:00 p.m. – 9:00 a.m. on Fridays and Saturdays.
+Convenient study groups are available to provide the academic support you need to flourish in your chosen design field.
+This Living Learning Community is designated as having enhanced quiet hours.
+Enhanced quiet hours take place 24 hours a day Sunday to Thursday and from 9:00 p.m. to 9:00 a.m. on Fridays and Saturdays.

 Named after the Greek symbol, lambda, an international symbol of gay rights, this housing option is intended to provide students with more latitude to choose the roommates with whom they feel most comfortable and also allow a space for students who identify as transgender to live.
 Students who identify as GLBTQ or Allies are invited to live in this space.
-This living learning community is designated as having enhanced quiet hours.
-Enhanced quiet hours take place 24 hours a day Sunday-Thursday and from 9:00 p.m. – 9:00 a.m. on Fridays and Saturdays.
+This Living Learning Community is designated as having enhanced quiet hours.
+Enhanced quiet hours take place 24 hours a day Sunday through Thursday and from 9:00 p.m. to 9:00 a.m. on Fridays and Saturdays.

-To learn more about our living learning communities, please contact the Assistant Director for Residential Education, Kristin E. Fitzgerald at firstname.lastname@example.org or (617) 928-4625.
+To learn more about our Living Learning Communities, please contact the Associate Director of Residence Life, Kristin E. Fitzgerald at firstname.lastname@example.org or (617) 928-4625.